stevenzchen/pose-trainer/README.md

 - Pose Trainer should be run from the root folder of the repository using main.py.
 - Pose Trainer requires Python with the necessary libraries installed.

+`main.py` is the primary script for running Pose Trainer.
+For options: `py main.py --help`

 Sample command: `py main.py --mode evaluate --video sample_bicep_curl.mp4`

 About speed: